MeuhMeuhConcept/FosUserBundle/README.md

 ## Use with MMC/SonataAdminBundle

-If you use the bundle MMCSonataAdminBudnle abd you need to use the admin of users you can enable it like this:
+If you use the bundle MMCSonataAdminBudnle and you need to use the admin of users you can enable it like this:

 ```yaml
 # app/config/config.yml